ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 - **/path/to/sequence/directory** (mandatory): The path to the directory where the generated clients and sequence files will be stored.
 Ensure that the directory exists and has write permissions.

-### Step 3: Creating Clients
+### Step 3: Creating clients

 When you run the script with the specified directory, it will:

 1. Enumerate available Measurement services.
 2. Create a client for each available service to the specified target directory.
-3. Generate or update a `custom_sequencer.py` file, which includes a start-up sequence code for the created clients.
+3. Generate or update a `sequence.py` file, which includes a start-up sequence code for the created clients.

 ### Step 4: Generated Sequence File

-After client creation, the tool generates a `custom_sequencer.py` file with the following:
+After client creation, the tool generates a `sequence.py` file with the following:

 - `pin_map_methods`: A list of methods related to the client's pinmap.
 - A loop that registers the pinmap for each method.